 Frequently asked questions

-Microsoft provides nonprofit discounts and donations in over 200 countries worldwide.
+Microsoft provides nonprofit grants and discounts in over 200 countries worldwide.
 Product availability for nonprofits aligns with Microsoft commercial product availability with the exception of new Surface hardware offers which are only available in Australia, Belgium, Canada, France, Germany, Japan, Netherlands, Sweden, Switzerland, United Kingdom, and the United States.
 Refurbished Surface devices are only available in the United States and Canada.
 Our goal is to deliver purchasing experiences that offer customers the flexibility to access nonprofits offers whether they choose to buy on their own, through Microsoft, or through our certified partners—flexible options include Enterprise Agreement, Cloud Solution Providers, and Open Charity Licensing.
 To learn more about the specific products, services, and purchasing options available in your country, complete the verification process via our nonprofit portal.

-If your nonprofit has general volunteers that do not meet the user eligibility criteria, and that you would like to invite to collaborate with your staff and employees as external guests, you can invite these external users to sign into your site and resources using a personal Microsoft account.Q.
-How is eligibility for these programs determined?
+If your nonprofit has volunteers that you would like to invite to collaborate with your staff and employees as external guests, you can invite these external users to sign into your site and resources using a personal Microsoft account.

 Microsoft has partnered with TechSoup to validate nonprofit organizations.
 As part of the process, TechSoup reviews your organization's mission and activities.
 TechSoup uses publicly available and locally relevant information as well as information you will provide during registration and compares it with the eligibility criteria for Microsoft's offerings to nonprofits.

 We strive to make eligibility determinations as quickly as possible, and the process can take up to 20 business days.
 This timeframe can vary depending on nonprofit responsiveness to requests for additional documentation and country requirements.